Book cover

 9.2.4 Extract Class

-This refactoring is recommended when a program has a class A with many responsibilities and attributes.
-Some of these attributes are related and can be defined together, but in another location.
-In other words, they can be extracted into a new class B. After the extraction, we should declare in A an attribute of type B.
+This refactoring is recommended when a class A has many responsibilities and attributes.
+If some of these attributes are related, they can be grouped in another location.
+In other words, they can be extracted into a new class B. After the extraction, we should declare an attribute of type B in class A.

 Example: Let’s consider the class Person shown below.
-In addition to other attributes, which have been omitted from the example, it stores the person’s phones, including area code and number.
+In addition to other attributes, which have been omitted from the example, it stores the person’s phone numbers, including area code and number.

 class Person {